-- The ESRAD-102 CO2 Alarm is the product that is required by workplaces where CO2 and/or nitrogen (N2) gas cylinders are stored in confined spaces such as storage areas, basements, cool rooms or laboratories.
+- The ESRAD-102 CO2 Alarm is the product that is required by workplaces where CO2 and/or nitrogen (N2) gas cylinders or dry ice are stored in confined spaces such as storage areas, basements, cool rooms or laboratories.

 - Ideal for cellars, basements, enclosed areas in pubs, clubs and restaurants

 - Ideal where dry ice is used in the workplace

 - Comply with workplace safety standards AS5034-2005

 - Audible and Visual Alarms

 The CO2 Storage Safety Alarm is designed to protect you and your staff near stored carbon dioxide (CO2).
 There is also an option to monitor safe levels of oxygen (ESRAD-200 model).

 Comply with workplace safety standard AS5034-2005 that requires workplaces to install a CO2 and/or O2 safety alarm where CO2 gas cylinders, or N2 gas cylinders, are stored in an enclosed environment.

 CO2 alarms are critical in laboratories, cool rooms, wastewater treatment facilities, breweries, wineries, beverage dispensing areas, restaurants, fast food establishments, dry ice storage, storage tanks, or anywhere CO2 is stored or produced in high volume.
 O2 levels are critical in laboratories and hospitals.

 The Monitor has both audible and visual alarms.
 2 built-in relays can trigger the alarms at different user-defined CO2 levels, as well as control a ventilation fan or an HVAC control switch to notify maintenance staff of high CO2 levels.
 This meets the OSHA PEL (Personal Exposure Limit) Standard of 5,000ppm TWA (time weighted average) in a typical 8-hour workday.